atsepkov/zen-proof-of-concept/README.md

 ## Benchmarking

-Benchmark implementations live in `node/benchmarks/` and a compatible Python version of the **test-data** benchmark is exposed at `POST /benchmark/test-data`.
+Benchmark implementations live in `node/benchmarks/`.
+The FastAPI server exposes a Python port of the **test-data** benchmark at `POST /benchmark/test-data` which executes a lightweight Python translation of the JDM graph on the backend for comparison against Zen.
+When a graph can't be translated the endpoint still returns Zen timings with the Python result omitted.